mgrouchy/django-socketio/README.md

 Ensure you have a view with the endpoint

-yourwebsite.com/socket.io and you are good to go from djano side of things
+yourwebsite.com/socket.io and you are good to go from django side of things